kenneth-man/CPP_Udemy/notes/Pointers_Notes.md

 ### Use `new` to allocate memory (on the heap) at runtime
 ![](./img/dynamic_memory_allocation_2.png)

-### When finished using the memory, must deallocate using `delete`, making the memory available to use again
+### When finished using the memory, must deallocate using `delete` (which calls the destructor of that class), making the memory available to use again
 ![](./img/dynamic_memory_allocation_3.png)

 ### Allocating and deallocating memory for an array